Connor Joe Player Props: Pirates vs. Rays

-Connor Joe -- with a slugging percentage of .529 in his past 10 games, including zero homers) -- will be in action for the Pittsburgh Pirates versus the Tampa Bay Rays, with Shane McClanahan on the mound, on May 3 at 6:40 PM ET.
+The Pittsburgh Pirates, including Connor Joe (.171 batting average in his past 10 games), battle starting pitcher Zach Eflin and the Tampa Bay Rays at Tropicana Field, Thursday at 1:10 PM ET.

-In his last game, he racked up two extra-base hits (2-for-4 with two doubles) against the Rays.
+In his most recent appearance, he went 1-for-4 with a triple against the Rays.

 Connor Joe Game Info & Props vs. the Rays